-TwentyFour was founded in 2008 by a group of leading bond managers and it specialises This fund is their flagship product.
-There is no lead manager and asset allocation is decide committee on a monthly basis.
-Portfolio managers are then responsible for managing their This is a flexible, high conviction fund managed by a very experienced and well resourced in 50 and 75 holdings.
-A significant portion of the fund is invested in asset backed securities the fund quite different from some other strategic bond funds which lack the expertise to in market.
-The fund has a high yield and income is paid in March, June, September and Dece
+TwentyFour was founded in 2008 by a group of leading bond managers and it specialises entirely in fixed income.
+This fund is their flagship product.
+There is no lead manager and asset allocation is decided by a ten-strong investment committee on a monthly basis.
+Portfolio managers are then responsible for managing their own parts of the portfolio.
+This is a flexible, high conviction fund managed by a very experienced and well resourced team.
+It typically has between 50 and 75 holdings.
+A significant portion of the fund is invested in asset backed securities (around 20%).
+This makes the fund quite different from some other strategic bond funds which lack the expertise to invest in this area of the market.
+The fund has a high yield and income is paid in March, June, September and December.